-- (a) A candidate must spend at least 18 months undertaking study and research at the University of Canterbury. - (b) For the remainder of the duration of study and research, a candidate may study away from the University of Canterbury: - with the approval of the Senior Supervisor and Head of Department/School, a candidate may undertake study and research at places and institutions in New Zealand outside the University of Canterbury. - ii. with the approval of the Dean of Postgraduate Research, a candidate may undertake study and research outside New Zealand for a specified period.
-Candidates wishing to undertake study or research abroad must complete the "Application to study abroad" form which is available on the Postgraduate Studies website.
-This form must be submitted to the Postgraduate Office well in advance of the planned travel.
+- (a) A candidate must spend at least 18 months undertaking study and research at the University of Canterbury.
+With support from the Senior Supervisor, a candidate may apply to the Dean of Postgraduate Research for this period to be reduced.
+Approval will not be granted unless the Department/School can show that adequate supervision can be provided, and that the necessary resources are available, or can be made available, to the candidate. - (b) For the remainder of the duration of study and research, a candidate may study away from the University of Canterbury.
+A candidate wishing to undertake study away from Christchurch must complete the "Application to Study Outside Christchurch" form which is available on the Postgraduate Studies website.
+This form must be submitted to the Postgraduate Office well in advance of the planned period of study away from Christchurch: - Before being granted approval by the Dean of Postgraduate Research for study away from Christchurch the candidate must demonstrate:

-- iii. before being granted approval under either(i) or (ii) above, the candidate must demonstrate: - that he or she has adequate financial means to meet the costs of travel or the research, - that if required, there are adequate research facilities and supervision at the proposed locations, and - that there is a satisfactory means of communication with the Senior Supervisor at the University of Canterbury. - that consideration has been given to risks associated with research being conducted at the proposed location. - e.
-Notwithstanding clause (a), with the approval of the Dean of Postgraduate Research, and on the recommendation of the Head of Department/School, a candidate may make a distance enrolment for the PhD under which the 18 month requirement of clause (a) may be reduced.
-Approval will not be granted unless the Department/School can show that adequate supervision can be provided, and that the necessary resources are available or can be made available to the candidate
+- that he or she has adequate financial means to meet the costs of travel or the research, - b. that if required there are adequate research facilities and supervision at the proposed location, - c. that there is satisfactory means of communication with the Senior Supervisor at the University of Canterbury, - d. that consideration has been given to risks associated with research being conducted at the proposed location.